-FOUNDING PARTNER JELLY DIGITAL MARKETING & PR

-Darian is founding partner of the

-award-winning Digital Marketing
+Founding Partner, Jelly Digital Marketing & PR

-and PR firm known as Jelly.

-If you didn't already know, Darian

-brings unparalleled charisma and

-excitement to the brands that he

-popularizes (is yours one of them?).

-Known for off-the-wall ideas and

-fantastic stories, Darian's energy

-keeps the Jelly bus rolling down fun

-and fabulous roads.
+Darian is founding partner of the award-winning Digital Marketing and PR business known as Jelly.
+If you didn't already know, Darian brings unparalleled charisma and excitement to the brands that he popularizes (is yours one of them?).
+Known for off-the-wall ideas and fantastic stories, Darian's energy keeps the Jelly bus rolling down fun and fabulous roads.